ResearchComputing/Documentation/Blanca-Access.md

 Checkpointing: Given that preemptable jobs can run up to 24 hours in duration, there is the possibility that users may lose results if they do not checkpoint.
 Checkpointing is the practice of incrementally saving computed results such that -- if a job is killed, canceled or crashes -- a given software package or model can continue from the most recent checkpoint in a subsequent job, rather than starting over from the beginning.
 For example, if a user implements hourly checkpointing and their 24 hour simulation job is preempted after 22.5 hours, they will be able to continue their simulation from the most recent checkpoint data that was written out at 22 hours, rather than starting over.
 Checkpointing is an application-dependent process, not something that can be automated on the system end; many popular software packages have checkpointing built in (e.g., ‘restart’ files).
 In summary, users of the preemptable qos should implement checkpointing if at all possible to ensure they can pick up where they left off in the event their job is preempted.

-Requeuing: Users running jobs that do not require requeuing if preempted should specify the “--no-requeue” flag noted above to avoid unnecessary use of compute resources.
+Requeuing: Users running jobs that do not require requeuing if preempted should specify the `--no-requeue` flag noted above to avoid unnecessary use of compute resources.

 #### Example Job Scripts